 We’re both practical

-A sharp nudge on my waist woke me from my reverie.
-“You were snoring,” the spouse informed me.
+A sharp nudge on my waist woke me from my reverie, it was my husband.
+Sneakily I whispered in his ear, “Can you tell if I am meditating or sleeping?”
+He laughed at me.
 Well, thank God for the darkened room for the relaxation stretch of the workshop: the shavasana.